-Herbert Hoover National Historic Site offers a residency of eight weeks during the months of June, July and August.
+Herbert Hoover National Historic Site offers one four week residency during the months of June, July or August.
 The National Historic Site provides lodging and a secure place for equipment and supplies at no cost to the artist.
-During the residency, the artist interacts informally with the public, presents public interpretive programs, and contributes a piece or pieces of work for the site to utilize.
+During the residency, the artist interacts informally with the public, presents public interpretive programs, and contributes a piece or pieces of work for the park to use or display.

-Herbert Hoover National Historic Site is not now accepting applications.
-The 2018 Artist-in-Residence will be selected in April.
+Herbert Hoover National Historic Site is now accepting applications.
+Applications must be postmarked or delivered in person by February 16, 2020.

 Who May Apply

-- Subject matter will entail using the park’s historic buildings to tell the Hoover story.
+- Uses the park’s historic features to tell the Hoover story through their art.

 - Plans and leads at least one public workshop, demonstration, lecture, exploratory walk, performance, or other artist-led experience for park visitors.

-- Provides one such public presentation in the artist’s home community about the artist’s work and experience during the residency.
+- Presents in their home community about their experience and work during the residency.

 How To Apply

-Send a cover letter stating your preferred period of residence (eight weeks within the available time period) along with the following:
+Send a cover letter stating your preferred period of residence (four weeks during June, July, or August) along with the following:

 - Samples of recent works.
-All samples must be submitted via email or on a compact disk:
+All samples must be submitted via email or on a disk:

-- Visual artists provide six (6) JPEG files of at least 200 pixels per inch;
+- Graphic designers provide six (6) JPEG or PDF files with resolutions of at least 200 pixels per inch

 Herbert Hoover National Historic Site